Cancellation, Refund, Attendance Policies and Expectation for Classroom Behavior

 If you would like to cancel your enrollment in a class that you are registered for, please email Christy Arnett, Operations Manager at firstname.lastname@example.org

-If you cancel within 30 days of registering AND prior to starting an online course, a full refund will be issued.
+If you cancel within 30 days of registering AND prior to starting the online course, a full refund will be issued.
 Please email email@example.com for refund requests.
 For live CE Classes that require a fee, a cancellation request must be made 72 hours prior to the class starting in order to issue a full refund.
-If you do not attend the live delivery class or course, or start an online course no refund or credit will be given and the course fee is non-transferable to other course offerings.
+If you do not attend the live delivery class, or if you have already started the online class no refund or credit will be given and the fee is non-transferable to other course offerings.